If you're new here, this site used to be my personal blog where I chronicled my journey to being healthy, happy, and fit.

 Let food be thy medicine and medicine be thy food. — Hippocrates, father of medicine, 431 B.C.

-And good news–it is incredibly easy to make the transition.
-There alternatives for everything meat and dairy.
+And good news—it is incredibly easy to make the transition.
+There are alternatives for everything meat and dairy.
 Check out the options at your local grocery store.
-Make the switch t0 non-dairy milk.
-My personal favorite is almond milk but you can also try soy milk, coconut milk, rice milk, cashew milk–the list goes on.
-They are fortified with calcium and vitamin A and D for strong bones!
-Also, contrary to popular belief, all fruits and vegetables have protein in them, which I know is a major concern in our society today (even though Americans eat twice as much protein than they need) but if you eat a well balanced plant-based diet, you can easily attain more than enough protein.
+Make the switch to non-dairy milk.
+My personal favorite is soy milk but you can also try almond milk, coconut milk, rice milk, cashew milk—the list goes on.
+They are fortified with calcium and vitamin A and D for strong bones.
+Also, contrary to popular belief, all fruits and vegetables have protein in them, which I know is a major concern in our society today (even though Americans eat twice as much protein than they need).
+If you eat a well balanced plant-based diet, you can easily attain more than enough protein.
 If you are concerned about your protein intake, there’s also tempeh, seitan, and tofu that you can add to your meals.
-And don’t forget that nuts and beans are packed with protein!
+Plus, don't forget that nuts and beans are packed with protein!

 The chains have fallen off and I no longer feel bound by food.
 I never have guilt when eating, I am never counting calories and I never feel deprived.
 I feel satiated, I eat whatever I want, I think clearer, I have so much more energy, I recover faster after workouts, I get all the vitamins and minerals I need (minus B12 which I'll get into in another post), and all while easily losing weight!
 I was very sedentary during my switch to this new lifestyle due to endless hours of studying I had to do for a certification I needed for work.
 Literally, didn't try to lose weight and yet I dropped 5 lbs!
 I feel fueled, energized, refreshed, excited, happy, and healthy!